coolshare/ReactReduxPattern/README.md

 - <b>Wrapper for Redux</b><br>
    **Problem**: Redux does a simple pub/sub.
 All the reducers and subscribers will be invoke for any dispatching (This is really not efficient at all.
 I am wondering why they don't use type to map the listeners so that not all the listeners are called for each single action dispatching).
-   So you have to place if statement in all the subscribers to only let the corresponding invocation through.
+   So you have to place if statement in all the subscribers to only let the corresponding invocation through.</b><br>
    **Solution**: I wrote a wrapper, "subscribe" to hide the filtering within the wrapper.
 See code details at <a href="https://github.com/coolshare/ReactReduxPattern/blob/master/src/services/CommunicationService.js">/services/CommunicationService.js</a>;

 - <b>Pub/sub Pattern</b><br>